cleverior/escrowescrow/README.md

 They trust Chris to be the arbiter in case of a conflict.

-Alice or Bob create a deal in `escrowescrow`, by sending an action `newdeal` with the following attributes:
+Anyone can create a deal in `escrowescrow`, by sending an action `newdeal` with the following attributes:

 * Text description of a deal